Psychiatric Services & Behavioral Health

 NWH’s Behavioral Health unit participates in most major insurance plans.
 Financial counselors are available to speak with patients and their families with any specific questions or concerns.

-For more information about the inpatient unit or outpatient treatment services or to speak to a member of the Behavioral Health team, call 914.666.1590.
+For more information about the inpatient unit or psychiatric treatment services or to speak to a member of the Behavioral Health team, call 914.666.1590 or visit our contact page.